Professional Development & Contract Work

 Outcome: Completed but not deployed by the client

-A small non-profit needed a website redesign.
-I handled the full process:
+A small non-profit needed a website redesign, and I took the whole thing end to end:

 - Discovery and wireframing